-What I’ve found is that CEOs are realizing two things.
+What I’ve found is that CEOs realized two things.
 First, a crisis really exposes the strengths and weaknesses of your company culture.
 Companies that had always invested in bringing positive values to life and building inclusive cultures are coping much better during this crisis.
 A positive and inclusive workplace culture is a catalyst for success in good times and strength during difficult times.

-Best Practices for Leading During a Crisis
+Best Practices for Leading During a Crisis and Beyond

 - Put people first.
 Now is the time to put the wellbeing of employees and customers first.
 In times of crisis, people are afraid and want to know you care.
 Simply asking, “How are you?” makes a huge difference.